What’s Been Studied

 Nor is it easy in terms of managing one’s life.
 First of all, far too many people find that maintaining an identity is a struggle against marginalizing prejudice and oppression.
 The magnitude and scope of this problem is such that, in the late twentieth century, schools of social criticism pronounced a coherent identity to be impossible, destroyed by power structures and the impotence of language itself.

-Even for the more privileged in the world, life changes such as puberty or parenthood are sometimes actual, problematic transitions and not just the next step.
+Even for the more privileged in the world, life transitions such as graduation or parenthood are sometimes actual, problematic transitions and not just the next step.
 Secondly, in our current culture lots of us often need to or want to reinvent ourselves.
 After a mess of some kind, we may need to start over.
-Or we might be lucky enough to have means and opportunities to, for instance, have a second career, or even a collection of short-lived careers.
-The old “modernist” industrial treadmill of one life trajectory no longer binds us, and, necessarily, no longer leads to a homogeneous lifetime identity.
+Or we might be lucky enough to have means and opportunities to, for instance, have a second career, or even a sequence or parallel collection of short-lived careers.
+The old “modernist” industrial treadmill of one life trajectory no longer binds us, and, necessarily, no longer leads to a single lifetime identity.